Punkinut/Note-Taker/README.md

 ## Deployment

-In order to deploy the application you will have to execute it in node by opening it up in ther terminal and typing 'node server.js' after installing the packages.
+In order to deploy the application you will have to execute it in node by opening it up in the terminal and typing 'node server.js' after installing the packages.

 Application: [Note Taker](https://secure-peak-10243.herokuapp.com/)